 White sheets will be wrinkled, so the image might not be great.
-As an alternative you can buy something called Carl’s Blackout material.
-This is a specially designed material that comes in a roll, so it easy to store and carry with you.
+As an alternative, you can buy something called Carl’s Blackout material.
+This is a specially designed material that comes in a roll, so it is easy to store and carry with you.

 The Carl’s blackout cloth is designed to watch films on and is actually used for backyard movie projector screens, so you can’t really go wrong with it.
 You can take a look at this outdoor movie projector material on Amazon – click for prices.